Peter Loveday (historian): Life in the Northern Territory

 In 1981 Loveday was appointed the field director and executive director of the North Australian Research Unit (NARU), a campus of the Australian National University, in Darwin.
 This appointment was based, in part, of Loveday's existing interest in the political economy of the Northern Territory and his existing publications in this area.

 While at NARU Loveday encouraged the academics to publish on all topics related to north Australia including its economy, ecology and history and there was a hugely increased number of publications coming from the centre.
-Loveday also encouraged many visiting scholars to come to NARU including many from overseas and many took part in research fellowships.
+Loveday also encouraged many visiting scholars to come to NARU, many of which were from overseas, and many of these took part in research fellowships.

-Working at NARU Loveday felt freed from many of the restriction present at large, more bureaucratic universities, and he embraced informality; this also meant that his relationship with University administration in Canberra could be strained.
-He was also known to "lead from the front" and spent much of his time mentoring, editing and improving the work of others.
+Working at NARU Loveday felt freed from many of the restrictions present at large, more bureaucratic universities, and he embraced informality; this also meant that his relationship with University administration in Canberra could be strained.
+Additionally he was known to "lead from the front" and spent much of his time mentoring, editing and improving the work of others.
 Former students and colleagues of Loveday said of him 'he was the person who made my career possible' and 'his skills as a mentor were unrivalled'.

 In part due to Loveday's influence NARU began to highlight the importance and relevance of Aboriginal communities in the region and a number of the research projects commenced centred First Nations experience and knowledge in a way not regularly seen at this point.

 In 1991 Loveday and his wife Baiba retired to Sydney but they maintained strong links to Darwin and he continued to work as a researched and writer.
 In 1992 Loveday was made a Member of the Order of Australia for his service to education in the Northern Territory.